Edward S. Curtis: The North American Indian

 Once Curtis had secured funding for the project, he hired several employees to help him.
 For writing and for recording Native American languages, he hired a former journalist, William E. Myers.
-For general assistance with logistics and fieldwork, he hired Bill Phillips, a graduate of the University of Washington and Alexander B. Upshaw a member of the Absaroke tribe (‘Crow’).
+For general assistance with logistics and fieldwork, he hired Bill Phillips, a graduate of the University of Washington and Alexander B. Upshaw a member of the Apsáalooke tribe.
 Frederick Webb Hodge, an anthropologist employed by the Smithsonian Institution, was hired to edit the series, based on his experience researching and documenting Native American people and culture in the southwestern United States.

 Eventually, 222 complete sets of photographs were published.
 Curtis's goal was to document Native American life, pre-colonization.
 He wrote in the introduction to his first volume in 1907, "The information that is to be gathered ... respecting the mode of life of one of the great races of mankind, must be collected at once or the opportunity will be lost."
 Curtis made over 10,000 wax cylinder recordings of Native American language and music.
-He took over 40,000 photographic images of members of over 80 tribes.
+He took over 40,000 photographs of members of over 80 tribes.
 He recorded tribal lore and history, described traditional foods, housing, garments, recreation, ceremonies, and funeral customs.
 He wrote biographical sketches of tribal leaders.
 His work was exhibited at the Rencontres d'Arles festival in France in 1973.

 In the Land of the Head Hunters

 Curtis had been using motion picture cameras in fieldwork for The North American Indian since 1906.
-He worked extensively with the ethnographer and British Columbia native George Hunt in 1910, which inspired his work with the Kwakiutl, but much of their collaboration remains unpublished.
-At the end of 1912, Curtis decided to create a feature film depicting Native American life, partly as a way of improving his financial situation and partly because film technology had improved to the point where it was conceivable to create and screen films more than a few minutes long.
-Curtis chose the Kwakiutl tribe, of the Queen Charlotte Strait region of the Central Coast of British Columbia, Canada, for his subject.
-His film, In the Land of the Head Hunters, was the first feature-length film whose cast was composed entirely of Native North Americans.
+He worked extensively with the ethnographer and British Columbia native George Hunt in 1910, which inspired his work with the Kwakwakaʼwakw, though much of their collaboration remains unpublished.
+At the end of 1912, Curtis decided to create a feature film depicting Native American life, partly as a way of improving his financial situation, and partly because film technology had improved to the point where it was conceivable to create and screen films more than a few minutes long.
+Curtis chose the Kwakwakaʼwakw, of the Queen Charlotte Strait region of the Central Coast of British Columbia, Canada, for his subject.
+His film, In the Land of the Head Hunters, was the first feature-length film whose cast was composed entirely of Indigenous North Americans.